 Hypoglycemia means low blood sugar.
 If the blood sugar falls below 40 mg/dl, it can be life threatening.
 Hypoglycemia generally occurs under two conditions:

-1) The insulin dose is too high.
+- The insulin dose is too high.
 Although most dogs will require the same dose of insulin for long periods of time, it is possible for the dog's insulin requirements to suddenly change.
 However, the most common causes for change are a reduction in food intake and an increase in exercise or activity.
-The dog should eat before you give the insulin injection, because once the insulin is administered it can't be removed from the body.
-If your dog does not eat, skip that dose of insulin.
-If only half of the food is eaten, give only a half dose of insulin.
+Your dog should eat before you give an insulin injection, because once the insulin is administered it cannot be removed from the body.
+If your dog does not eat, or if only half of the food is eaten, give only a half dose of insulin.
+If this happens more than once, take your dog to the veterinarian for assessment.
 Always remember that it is better in the short term for the blood sugar to be too high than too low.

 "It is possible for the dog's insulin requirements to suddenly change."

 The most likely time that a dog will become hypoglycemic is the time of peak insulin effect, 5-8 hours after an insulin injection.
 When the blood glucose is only mildly low, the dog will act very tired and unresponsive.
 You may call your dog and get little or no response.
 Within a few hours, the blood glucose will rise, and your dog will return to normal.
 Since many dogs sleep a lot during the day, this important sign is easily missed.
 Watch for any subtle signs of hypoglycemia because it is the first sign of impending problems.
 If you see this, take a glucose reading and call your veterinarian (or local veterinary emergency hospital if it is after hours).

 Your veterinarian may have you offer an extra meal and recheck the glucose level within a short time after the dog eats.